Programme

 As such, some of our current students have suggested it is worthwhile looking at the module content for the first semester, and refreshing your skills if needed.
 Once the CDT has confirmation of who will be joining the next cohort, and preparations are underway to welcome students to the University a reading list is sent out to allow those students who wish to get a head-start, to do so.
 It is also worth noting that the programming language used in the majority of the taught modules is Python.

-The programme is available to view in detail here: http://webprod3.leeds.ac.uk/catalogue/dynprogrammes.asp?Y=202223&P=PGR-FLUD-IFT
+The programme is available to view in detail here: https://webprod3.leeds.ac.uk/catalogue/dynprogrammes.asp?Y=202425&P=TBC

 What working space is provided?

 CDT students have their own shared office space, with a desk and PC provided for each student.
 There is also bookable study space in the libraries on campus, and we also have access to bookable office space in the department, study areas around campus, and computer clusters.
-There are no longer any specific distancing measures on campus, however you should respect the personal space of others, as we transition away from COVID-19 measures.
-At all times the University operates in accordance with COVID safety rules.
-More information on COVID is available here.

 How do the student maintenance payments work?